 Kimberley.
 We very much endorse the detailed comments and suggested modifications submitted by Sustrans in response to this Local Plan consultation.
-Discount your representation about decrease and account at the information options and account in a Please note your representation should cover succinctly all the information, evidence and supporting information necessary to support/justify the representation and the suggested modification, as there will not normally be a subsequent opportunity to make further representations based on the original representation publication stage.
+Please note your representation should cover succinctly all the information, evidence and supporting information necessary to support/justify the representation and the suggested modification, as there will not normally be a subsequent opportunity to make further representations based on the original representation publication stage.
 After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for examination.
 Question 5: Public Examination Attendance If your representation is seeking a modification, do you consider it necessary to participate at the public examination?